secretuniversity/secret-counter-vuejs-box/README.md

 ### Integration Tests

-The integration tests are located under the `tests` directory and uses `secret.js` to interact with the deployed secret contract.
+The integration tests are located under the `tests` directory and use `secret.js` to create, deploy and interact with the secret counter contract.

 These are great examples of interacting with the Secret Network and can be used to bootstrap frontend development.

 ```
 npx ts-node integration.ts